hashsequence/avgCableDiameterApi/README.md

 ## Design

 * From my interpretation of the prompt, it seems that the Api must calculate the one minute moving average of the Cable Diameter, meaning we must calculate the average of all the cableApi values retrieve from the poll api.
-By utilizing goroutines, I can have a process polling the poll api every second, and after 60 seconds has passed since starting the server, we can start popping off the oldest values every second, thus in our dataStore we will always maintain the subset of the polled values in our one minute interval prior to the current time in real-time.
+By utilizing goroutines, I can have a process polling the poll api every second, and after 60 seconds has passed since polling, we can start popping off the oldest values every second, thus in our dataStore we will always maintain the subset of the polled values in our one minute interval prior to the current time in real-time.

+breakdown of responsibilities:

+* poller
+    * Responsible for polling the oden's Api

+* dataStore
+    * data structure to store moving average value and related data

+* Routes
+    * defines Handlers to handle endpoints

+* logger
+    * maintains the logging of web service

 ### Scope

 * The specification did not specify authentication nor encryption requirements and is not part of the core challenge, though if implemented the certificates can be create and signed using openssl, I have taken the liberty to create the certificates for server side authentication and client side authentication, and a bash script is available in the ssl folder (genCerts.sh) to create said certificates, and we can use the following to enable tls if needed: